code-423n4/2024-01-renft/README.md

 ### ERC20 Token Support

-- Fee on transfer and rebasing ERC20 tokens are not supported
+Fee on transfer and rebasing ERC20 tokens are not supported

-- !TODO: Please list specific ERC20 that your protocol is anticipated to interact with.
-Could be "any" (literally anything, fee on transfer tokens, ERC777 tokens and so forth) or a list of tokens you envision using on launch.
+All ERC20 tokens supported by Seaport are supported here. (!Alec)

 ### ERC721/ERC1155 Token Support

-- !TODO: Please list specific ERC721 that your protocol is anticipated to interact with.
+There are no restrictions placed on what 721/1155 tokens protocol can interact with.
+Similarly to ERC20 token support, all tokens supported by Seaport are supported here. (!Alec)

 ### Deployed Blockchains

-- !TODO: Which blockchains will this code be deployed to, and are considered in scope for this audit?
+Which blockchains will this code be deployed to, and are considered in scope for this audit?

+We are going to launch on: Ethereum Mainnet, Polygon and Avalanche to begin with.
+We will then look to expand to all the chains that are supported by Safe.

 ### Trusted Roles